exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

 Agent examples for the different monitoring softwares
 --------------------------------
-| This section contains setting examples in :menuselection:`OASE management --> Agent` for using :dfn:`Zabbix` and :dfn:`Grafana`.
+| This section contains setting examples in :menuselection:`OASE management --> Event collection` for using :dfn:`Zabbix` and :dfn:`Grafana`.

 | This section will first display examples using cURL commands to fetch alerts from the softwares.
-| Then, it will explain the order of configuring cURL parameters to :menuselection:`OASE management --> Agent`.
+| Then, it will explain the order of configuring cURL parameters to :menuselection:`OASE management --> Event collection`.

 .. warning::
    | The HTTP API might differ depending on the monitoring software version.
-   | Make sure to check how the HTTP API works for the version the user is using before configuring the settings in :menuselection:`OASE management --> Agent`.
+   | Make sure to check how the HTTP API works for the version the user is using before configuring the settings in :menuselection:`OASE management --> Event collection`.

 Zabbix
 ^^^^^^
-| This section contains an example for configuring :menuselection:`OASE management --> Agent` to fetch events from :dfn:`Zabbix`.
+| This section contains an example for configuring :menuselection:`OASE management --> Event collection` to fetch events from :dfn:`Zabbix`.

 | The :dfn:`Zabbix` used in the following section is running the following version.
 | ・zabbix 6.4.12